 Credit Card Medical Insurance

-Many credit cards offer travel insurance that can include rental car and trip cancellation coverage.
+Many credit cards offer a travel insurance that can include rental car and trip cancellation coverage.

 These plans rarely cover medical costs, but some travel credit cards can help pay for emergency evacuation and transportation.